Ângelo Gabriel: International career

 Ângelo represented Brazil under-15s in 2019, scoring in a 4–0 defeat of Uruguay on 27 September and taking part of the 2019 South American U-15 Championship in November.

 On 6 March 2020, Ângelo was called up with the under-16s for the year's Montaigu Tournament, but the competition was later suspended due to the COVID-19 pandemic.
 In October, he was called up to the under-17s for trainings in the following month, but tested positive for COVID-19 during that period.

+Personal life

+During his time at Strasbourg, Ângelo began taking French lessons, learning the language.